akretion/ooor/README.md

 ProductProduct.find(1).categ_id #where categ_id is inherited from the ProductTemplate
 ```

-Please notice that loaded relations are cached (to avoid  hitting OpenERP over and over)
+Please notice that loaded relations are cached (to avoid  hitting Odoo over and over)
 until the root object is reloaded (after save/update for instance).